tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - `MaxAccum<INT>` is the opposite of MinAccum.
 It returns the MAX INT value it has seen.
 The max_accum statements accumulate 1 and 2 into it, and end up with the value 2.

+-  `AvgAccum` keeps the average value it has seen.
+It returns the AVG INT value it has seen.
+The avg_accum statements accumulate 1 and 2 into it, and end up with the value 1.5.

 - `OrAccum` keeps OR-ing the internal boolean state variable with new boolean variables that accumulate to it.
 The initial default value is assigned FALSE.
 We accumulate TRUE and FALSE into it, and end up with the TRUE value.

 - `AndAccum` is symmetric to OrAccum.
 Instead of using OR, it uses the AND accumulation semantics.
 We accumulate TRUE and FALSE into it, and end up with the FALSE value.